-Treatment includes behavior modification techniques like desensitization, counter-conditioning or a combination of both.
+Treatment includes behavior modification techniques such as desensitization, counter-conditioning, or a combination of both.
 These techniques involve eliminating or controlling the dog’s exposure to the stimulus.
 There are also some nutritional and pharmaceutical products that can be employed.

 Desensitization will not be effective if your dog is exposed to the actual source of the frightening sound during this process.
 Therefore, all efforts should be made to avoid anything that will trigger the dog’s panic response.

 Counterconditioning—another approach often used in conjunction with desensitization—involves teaching a new behavior that is inconsistent with the undesirable behavior.
 For instance, when your dog is anxious, you would tell him to “lie down” in his “safe place.”
 During this time, provide your dog with something to do, for example, providing a long-lasting treat.
 This treat would only be given when your dog is in the safe place and responding to your “sit-stay” or “down” command.

 Keep in mind that punishment with either behavior modification or counterconditioning is not appropriate for managing noise phobia as it will make the anxiety worse.

 Some dogs may benefit from the use of nutritional supplements or medication as a part of their treatment.
 Anxitane (L-theonine) and 5-HTP tryptophan are amino acids that may be helpful in decreasing a dog’s anxiety, fear, and reactivity.
 Alternatively, medications such as SSRIs (Prozac, Zoloft, etc.) may be an appropriate part of a noise phobic dog’s treatment.